Vejber/Vejber/README.md

 - 👋 Hi, I’m @Vejber
 - 👀 I’m interested in getting familiar with coding
-- 🌱 I’m currently learning the C language
+- 🌱 I’m currently learning front-end
 - 💞️ I’m looking to collaborate on any project that welcomes those who don't know much but are willing to learn much
 - 📫 How to reach me via my email vejber2013@gmail.com